HC-One: History

 HC-One was formed following the collapse of the UK's then-largest care home operator, Southern Cross Healthcare.
 Entrepreneur Chai Patel, a doctor and former Chief Executive of Priory Group, formed HC-One, which became operational on 1 November 2011.

 Since its inception, HC-One has broadened its offering across the UK by acquiring care homes from providers including Bupa, Helen McCardle Care, and Meridian Healthcare.
 It also opened three newly built care homes between December 2020 and October 2021, including its first care home in York – Mossdale Residence.
-In 2021, HC-One also announced its refurbishment programme, to modernise the living environments of more than 200 care homes across the company.

 In November 2018, HC-One was awarded Care Home Group of the Year at the National Care Awards in London.
-HC-One has also achieved a 9.5 average review score rating on carehome.co.uk from relatives and residents living in HC-One homes, with 24 care homes being announced in the top 20 in their region in 2022.

 In September 2020, James Tugendhat joined HC-One as Chief Executive Officer, and Dame Ruth Carnall was appointed as non-executive Chair of the Board in September 2022.

-HC-One employs around 19,000 people in its homes and its support office based in Darlington.
-In December 2021 HC-One announced a £17.5 million investment in its pay and reward scheme to help attract staff.
-In 2022, it was ranked 45th in the Top 100 Apprenticeship Employers for its apprenticeship opportunities offered to newly recruited and existing employees.
+For the year ending 30 September 2022, HC-One announced losses of £6.1million and a company spokesperson described it as "exceptional times".
+The following year, HC-One announced further losses – this time at £63million.

 Acquisitions

 In 2015, HC-One acquired 30 care homes from Meridian Healthcare in Greater Manchester, Merseyside, West Yorkshire, North Lincolnshire, Cheshire and Derbyshire.
 In 2017, HC-One purchased 20 care homes from Helen McArdle Care, making them the largest care home provider in the North East of England.

 In August 2017 it bought 122 care homes, with 9,000 beds, from Bupa for £300 million, making it the biggest care home company in the UK with 22,000 beds in total.

 In February 2021 it announced the sale of 52 care homes and closure of four more.
 At the same time it announced it was refurbishing 200 care homes and opening two more.

-BBC Panorama broadcast an investigative programme on Dec 6th 2021 analysing the financial structure of the company, owned by Private Equity, with the charge that just two days after writing to UK local authorities asking for financial help due to the COVID pandemic, it paid out £4.8m in dividends.
+BBC Panorama broadcast an investigative programme on Dec 6th 2021 analysing the financial structure of the company, owned by Private Equity, with the charge that just two days after writing to UK local authorities asking for financial help due to the COVID-19 pandemic, it paid out £4.8m in dividends.

+In 2024 the company acquired Ideal Carehomes.